LucaAngioloni/GameOfLife/README.md

 #### GolViewer
 This is the custom widget designed to show and edit (with mouse events) the state of the Game of Life.

-It can receive as imput 1 channel images (the state of the game or the current heat map) or color (color+alpha) images (maybe for a different representation of the state of the game).
+It can receive as input 1 channel images (the state of the game or the current heat map) or color (color+alpha) images (maybe for a different representation of the state of the game).

 Attributes:
 - gol = reference to an object of class GameOfLife (the model)